mmcg/tsla-grid-sim/tsla-grid.md

 I wrote the code because all the competing camps and lobby groups spout so much bullshit that it has become impossible to know who's lying about what.
 It is then amplified by idiots.
-If you're quoting these numbers, you are probably one of them.
+If you're parroting these numbers, you are probably one of them.